MJKWoolnough/limage/xcf/README.md

 }
 ```

+CompressedNRGB is an image.Image for which the data remains in a compressed form
+until read.

 #### func (*CompressedNRGBA) At

 ```go
 func (c *CompressedNRGBA) At(x, y int) color.Color
 ```
+At returns colour at the specified coords

 #### func (*CompressedNRGBA) Bounds

 ```go
 func (c *CompressedNRGBA) Bounds() image.Rectangle
 ```
+Bounds returns a Rect containg the boundary data for the image

 #### func (CompressedNRGBA) ColorModel

 ```go
 func (CompressedNRGBA) ColorModel() color.Model
 ```
+ColorModel returns the NRGBA Color Model

 #### func (*CompressedNRGBA) NRGBAAt

 ```go
 func (c *CompressedNRGBA) NRGBAAt(x, y int) color.NRGBA
 ```
+NRGBAAt returns NRGBA colour at the specified coords

 #### type CompressedPaletted